Rising up from the desert soil and hidden in the canyon walls of the Canyons of the Ancients National Monument

 Since Canyons of the Ancients National Monument was established in 2000, The Conservation Fund has been at the forefront of conserving the land which contained the monument’s unique archaeological sites.
 Over the years, we’ve helped the monument protect more than 8,000 acres within its boundaries, including both the largest and the most critical private inholdings; Jackson’s Castle (first photographed by William Henry Jackson in 1874) and the Skywatcher Site, a 1,000-year old Ancestral Puebloan solstice marker.
-In 2012, The Conservation Fund acquired two parcels totaling 1,240 acres along Yellow Jacket Creek.
-The Bureau of Land Management will eventually own the land and manage it as a part of the monument.
-And most recently, in 2014, The Conservation Fund helped add 1,560 acres to the Monument containing 4.5 miles of Yellow Jacket Creek, a rare perennial stream.
+Most recently, in 2014, The Conservation Fund helped add 1,560 acres to the Monument containing 4.5 miles of Yellow Jacket Creek, a rare perennial stream.

 Why This Project Matters

 Canyons of the Ancients National Monument offers unparalleled opportunities to observe, preserve, study and interpret the cultures of the American Southwest spanning thousands of years.
 The Monument is important to Ancestral Puebloan and other Native American cultures who maintain close ties to the sites occupied by their ancestors.
 The Monument’s dry uplands and riparian areas also provide habitat for a variety of wildlife species, including the Southwestern Willow flycatcher, Mesa Verde nightsnake, long-nosed leopard lizard, twin-spotted spiny lizard, mountain lion, peregrine falcon, golden eagle and Gambel’s quail.